How to avoid unexpected moving charges

 Can you also move this?

-As a mover, I am always stunned by the number of people that think movers should do additional work that they were not contracted for, for free or some small amount of cash on the side.
-The movers expectation is that they have clear access to the place they are delivering too, that the spot they are placing the item is already empty and ready to receive it.
-Most moving companies policy, is that movers are ONLY allowed to touch items on the order.
+As a mover, I am always stunned by the number of people who think movers should do additional work that they were not contracted for, for free or some small amount of cash on the side.
+The mover’s expectation is that they have clear access to the place they are delivering to and that the spot they are placing the item is already empty and ready to receive it.
+Most moving companies’ policy is that movers are ONLY allowed to touch items on the order.
 Nothing else!
-Pretty much ALL moving companies have a policy that if their movers freelance move things for cash on the side at their customer locations, they will most likely get fired, as this is a conflict of interest and an insurance liability for you “the customer”, as the moving company does not insure things not on the order.
-If you are one of these people, you are surprising the mover and by default setting yourself up for a surprised moving charge.
-Logically speaking: It’s too late to change anything now, once the arrive and you are now committed to paying whatever that surprise charge might be.
+Pretty much ALL moving companies have a policy that if their mover’s freelance move things for cash on the side at their customer locations, they will most likely get fired, as this is a conflict of interest and insurance liability for you, “the customer”, as the moving company does not insure things not on the order.
+If you are one of these people, you are surprising the mover and, by default, setting yourself up for a surprised moving charge.
+Logically speaking, It’s too late to change anything now; once they arrive, you are now committed to paying whatever that surprise charge might be.
 This could also be a dead trip charge with a rebook to come back later, once you have done your expected part.
-Do not want that, then be upfront and honest with the company at time of quote and booking.
+Do not want that, then be upfront and honest with the company at the time of quote and booking.

 Time commitment charge

-There are a lot of customers out there that think moving companies should work around their schedule and be there at a specific time that suits them.
+There are a lot of customers out there who think moving companies should work around their schedule and be there at a specific time that suits them.
 After all, don’t they value and want your business?
 While that is fine in principle, it is unrealistic and not how the moving industry works.
-Moving industry is based on time equals money/cost.
-If you are one of many stops they are doing in a given day, the moving company is going to want to route their day in the most efficient way possible.
-As soon as you put any time stipulation on when they can come to you, you are costing the moving company additional dollars in either inefficient routing, back tracking time or having to take less work that day due to the extra time they are wasting meeting your time restriction.
-Moving/delivery companies usually base their rates on access and scheduling that works best for them, not you.
-It is fine if you want to give a restriction, just do not be surprised if it comes at a higher cost/rate.
+The moving industry is based on time, which equals money/cost.
+If you are one of many stops they make on a given day, the moving company will want to route their day in the most efficient way possible to reduce drive time between stops.
+As soon as you put any time stipulation on when they can come to you, you are costing the moving company additional dollars in either inefficient routing, backtracking time or having to take less delivery work that day due to the extra time they are wasting meeting your time restriction.
+Moving/delivery companies usually base their rates on access and schedule that works best for them, not you.
+It is fine if you want to give a restriction; just do not be surprised if it comes at a higher cost/rate.

 Owl Clock